Date: 29-30-31 May 2020

 Scholarships are provided by Koç University Research Center for Anatolian Civilizations (ANAMED).

-Before you apply, please do not forget to review the requirements section and make sure that you are eligible to apply by checking the Requirements section.
+Before you apply, please do not forget to review “1.
+Requirements” section and make sure that you are eligible to apply by checking the Requirements section.
 The entire application should be written in English.

-To complete your application, please fill in the Application Form and ask from your recommender to submit your recommendation letter directly via e-mail to email@example.com before the deadline.
+To complete your application, please fill in the Application Form and ask from your recommender to submit your recommendation letter in English directly via e-mail to firstname.lastname@example.org before the deadline.
+ANAMED does not contact recommenders.
+It is each applicant’s responsibility to request letters from her/his recommenders.

 It is important to note that, owing to the constrains of the online form, the application must be completed and submitted in one session without closing the browser window.
 For a list of information required in the application form click here.